OwenSkilton/FindMyError/Error_Search/README.md

 * Profile page CSS so favourited results are more readable (Perform a get to gather more info using question ID???)

 * Profile page search history CSS, not sure best structure just a list and time performed?

-* no value entered in search field for both documentation and error message (alert an error?)